Therese Ann Markow: Havasupai DNA study

 In the early 1990s, after high rates of diabetes significantly affected the population of the Grand Canyon-based Havasupai Indian tribe, Markow and ASU colleague social anthropologist John Martin embarked on a study to look for genetic causes of the disease.
-Over 200 volunteers from the tribe signed a broad consent form stating that the they were donating blood samples to “study the causes of behavioral/medical disorders”.
+Over 200 volunteers from the tribe signed a broad consent form stating that they were donating blood samples to “study the causes of behavioral/medical disorders”.
 Hand and fingerprints were also taken for the study.
 Based on Martin's additional observations that the tribe may be exhibiting symptoms of schizophrenia, Markow and Martin obtained funding to study diabetes, schizophrenia and depression in the tribe, research that was approved in 1992 by ASU's human subjects committee.
 The study was funded by university funds and a grant from the National Alliance for Research on Schizophrenia and Depression in New York.
 Later funding came from small grants from the National Science Foundation and the National Institutes of Health.

 The schizophrenia research was abandoned after a psychiatrist could find no evidence of the condition in the tribe.
 Markow was also unable to identify a link to diabetes similar to that found in the nearby Pima tribe with a particular variant of a protein coding gene involved in immune recognition, called HLA-A2.
 The samples were also damaged in 1994 by a freezer failure, and in 1999, Markow had left ASU to join the University of Arizona.